Shak789/Shak789.github.io/_pages/about.md

   - /about.html
 ---

 I am entering my third-year as a Statistics student at the University of Toronto Scarborough, where I am pursuing a Specialist in Statistical Machine Learning and Data Science, alongside a Major in Mathematics.
-I am actively seeking Co-op opportunities in data analytics, data science, or machine learning for Fall 2024.
+I am actively seeking Co-op opportunities in data analytics, data science, or Machine Learning for Fall 2024.

-I have a strong interest in statistical analysis and machine learning.
+I have a strong interest in statistical analysis and Machine Learning.
 My expertise involves using Python libraries such as Pandas, Seaborn, Matplotlib, and Scikit-learn to analyze data and develop machine learning models.
 I am currently expanding my knowledge of deep learning by exploring PyTorch and TensorFlow.

 My current interests lie in sports analytics.
 I recently conducted [research](https://www.researchgate.net/publication/380347690_Analysis_of_NHL_Goalscoring_in_Critical_Situations) on the performance of NHL players in close and tied games, and I developed a classification system to discern their goalscoring in critical game scenarios.